 I remember when I made that depressing decision.
 I said a prayer to a God I didn’t know and I told Him I didn’t expect Him to help me.
 I knew He felt the same way about me that I did.
 That it was my fault and I didn’t deserve saving.
 I remember thinking, “Who am I to ask for help, I deserve all of this.”

-The days rolled on, chaos overlapping chaos, until the pain and despair was all that I could see.
-I had receded into the shadows with no thought of making a change for the better… I had truly given up on myself.
-There was nothing stopping me from completing my lifelong run of self destruction.
+The days rolled on, chaos overlapping chaos until the pain and despair was all that I could see.
+I had receded into the shadows with no thought of making a change for the better… I had truly given up on myself and there was nothing stopping me from completing my lifelong run of self destruction.

 Through that year with everything that I learned I was convinced.
 This sounds like a strange way of describing it, but I am a skeptical person by nature.
-The presence of the Holy Spirit was undeniable, but with all of the study, teaching and experience that I was exposed to there showed me that our faith is not a fairy tale, that it’s real.
+The presence of the Holy Spirit was undeniable.
+But all of the study, teaching and experience that I was exposed to there showed me that our faith is not a fairy tale, that it’s real.

 “He says, “Be still, and know that I am God” Ps.46:10